 - Successful completion of the freshman year (30 hours) - Successful completion of EDUC 3113 Foundations of Education - Completion of Criminal History Disclosure Statement/Background Check/ Liability Insurance - A cumulative grade point average of 2.75 or higher. - Completion of English and Math courses and for elementary, all 4X12 courses with a minimum of a "C".
-Should a candidate make an unsatisfactory grade in any of these courses, he/she must repeat the course and earn a minimum of "C". - Completion of Foreign Language Competency. - 2 Completed Disposition Reference Forms (one must be completed by an advisor or instructor and the other by your pastor or youth pastor) - 3 Completed Academic Reference Forms (by an instructor, cooperating teacher, and choice of someone who is an instructor or employer) - A passing score for the Oklahoma General Education Test (OGET).
-You must send a copy of official scores to the Chair of the School of Education.
-Note: Failure to report scores on time will result in your application being denied. - Typed essay addressing your interest in the teaching profession which must include a list and description of any work experience with students.
+Should a candidate make an unsatisfactory grade in any of these courses, he/she must repeat the course and earn a minimum of "C". - Completion of Foreign Language Competency. - 2 Completed Disposition Reference Forms (one must be completed by an advisor or instructor and the other by your pastor or youth pastor) - 3 Completed Academic Reference Forms (by an instructor, cooperating teacher, and choice of someone who is an instructor or employer) - Typed essay addressing your interest in the teaching profession which must include a list and description of any work experience with students.
 The essay should be 350-500 words in APA format. - Successfully complete an interview with a faculty committee consisting of three members - A satisfactory score on the candidate's Level I Portfolio Rubric.
 (Level I checkpoint occurs in Foundations of Education.)